 Any material not original to the student must be cited in APA documentation format.
-Deliberate use of information or material from outside sources without proper citation is considered plagiarism and can be grounds for disciplinary action.
+Deliberate use of information or material from outside sources (including AI generated content) without proper citation is considered plagiarism and can be grounds for disciplinary action.
 See the explanation of Academic Integrity below.